makoto/blockparty/README.md

 # Using the contracts

-To use the contracts in a Dapp please install our NPM org:
+To use these contracts in a Dapp first install our NPM org:

 ```
 TBC